syncfusion-content/xamarin-docs/Xamarin/Scheduler/Timeline-view.md

 {% endtabs %}

 >**NOTE**
-FontAttributes and FontFamily are native to the platform.
-Custom font and the font which are not available in the specified platform will not be applied.
+The FontAttributes and FontFamily are native to the platform.
+The custom font and the font which is not available in the specified platform will not be applied.

 ### Time Label size

-You can customize the size of the labels that mention the time by setting the [TimeLabelSize](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.TimelineLabelSettings.html#Syncfusion_SfSchedule_XForms_TimelineLabelSettings_TimeLabelSize) property of `LabelSettings` in `TimelineViewSettings`.
+Customize the size of the labels that mention the time by setting the [TimeLabelSize](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfSchedule.XForms.TimelineLabelSettings.html#Syncfusion_SfSchedule_XForms_TimelineLabelSettings_TimeLabelSize) property of `LabelSettings` in `TimelineViewSettings`.

 {% tabs %}
 {% highlight xaml %}